borbware/unity-basics-course/unity-advanced/3-events.md

 ## Actions

-* it can sometimes be inconvenient to declare a new delegate type every time you want to use one
+* It can sometimes be inconvenient to declare a new delegate type every time you want to use one
-* especially if all you want to do is create a basic event
+* Especially if all you want to do is create a basic event
 * Actions allow you to use a generic delegate type without needing to define it in your script first
     ```c#
     // this...